Release deeply into your overworked muscles and tissues after surfing with Yin yoga

 Twisted roots: 3-5 mins each side

-In surfing we spend a lot of time with our thigh bones externally rotated in the hip sockets whilst sitting in the lineup waiting for waves.
-So this spinal twist, which also includes internal rotation of the femur bones and an outer hip stretch, is a nice counterpose to straddling a board.
-Lying on your back bend both knees and if you can wrap one leg around the other.
-If this isn’t available to you just place the foot alongside the opposite calf.
-From here drop both knees to the side away from you top leg.
-It’s highly unlikely that your knees will touch the floor here so don’t worry if they’re hovering.
-To take the stretch into different places along your side body experiment with the distance of your knees to your torso.
-You may feel this anywhere from the IT band, outer hips, obliques (side stomach muscles), QL (Lower back muscles), or even all the way up through your intercostal muscles between your ribs and up to your shoulder.
-Raising your arm overhead will help encourage this stretch through the upper parts of your side body.
+To take the stretch into different places along your side body and spine, experiment with the distance of your knees to your torso.
+You may feel this stretch anywhere from the IT band, outer hips, obliques (side stomach muscles), QL (Deep core/ Lower back muscles), or even all the way up through the intercostal muscles between your ribs and into your shoulder.
+Raising overhead the arm opposite to your knee direction will help encourage this stretch into the upper parts of your side body.

 Take a mini savasana for a couple of minutes after doing both sides, lying on your back with your arms down by your sides extended slightly away from your body.